Towers near Segonzano

 In the last earthquakes (1976) some pyramids of Segonzano were destroyed.
 Also when armies came around (for example during the WW1), soldiers were shooting with heavy guns to hit the sheltering rocks on pyramids.
 So, older local would testimony that in the past there were even more nice pyramids than today.

 Segonzano is a small, calm community in Trentino, in the valley of Cembra.
-A windy and narrow asphalted road is going by the valley from Trento towards the NE, finally reaching Predazzo, Moena and the valley of Fassa.
+A winding and narrow asphalted road is going by the valley from Trento towards the NE, finally reaching Predazzo, Moena and the valley of Fassa.

 The pyramids are on the hill slopes just SE of Segonzano.
 Coming up the valley from Trento, you park in the valley, just before reaching the village.
 There's the entry into the natural parc, where you pay a small fee (3 EUR).
 A narrow road is going from Segonzano (and the nearby Stedro) also across the slope above the pyramids.
 From the parking place on that road you can descend by the marked path to the pyramids without paying a fee.